supertuxkart/stk-website/wiki/FAQ.md

 In August 2020, version 1.2, was released.
 It improved gamepad support via SDL2 which supports hotplugging and gamepad mappings.

 In September 2021, the most recent version, 1.3, has been released.
-It contains update for lots of official karts.
+It contains updates for many official karts.

 For more details, please see the [changelog](https://github.com/supertuxkart/stk-code/blob/master/CHANGELOG.md), the [blog posts](https://blog.supertuxkart.net) or the list of resolved issues on STK's GitHub.